celo-org/docs/docs/protocol/identity/odis.md

 ### Security properties

-The goal the distributed key generation is to make it harder for a hacker, or a corrupt ODIS operator, to compromise the security of ODIS.
+The goal of the distributed key generation is to make it harder for a hacker, or a corrupt ODIS operator, to compromise the security of ODIS.
-In particular, if an attacker has control over any less then the threshold $$k$$ of keys, they cannot make an unauthorized computation (e.g. querying the pepper for a phone number without quota) of the OPRF function.
+In particular, if an attacker has control over any less than the threshold $$k$$ of keys, they cannot make an unauthorized computation (e.g. querying the pepper for a phone number without quota) of the OPRF function.
 Additionally, as long as $$k$$ operators remain honest and have access to their keys, honest users will continue to be able to use the service even if $$m-k$$ corrupt operators are refusing their requests.

 For example, consider the phone number privacy protocol when there are 7 ODIS operators and the required threshold is 5.
 An attacker may compute the pepper for all phone numbers if 5 operators are compromised or corrupt.
 If 3 are corrupt or taken offline (e.g. by DDoS attack) then an attacker may prevent the rest of the operators from generating the pepper for users.